#

 Breakout trading sounds simple: price pushes through support or resistance, you enter, and the move runs.
 In practice, that is where many traders get trapped.
 Real breakouts can lead to strong momentum.
 False breakouts can reverse fast and punish late entries.

 The difference usually comes down to context, confirmation, and risk control.
-This guide covers three practical breakout trading strategies, how to spot cleaner setups, and how to avoid chasing every candle that pokes above a level.
+This guide covers three practical breakout trading strategies, how to spot cleaner setups, how pullbacks and accumulation ranges fit into breakout logic, and why trading breakouts in the direction of the broader trend is often the more controlled approach.

 If you want a broader foundation first, read our guide to technical indicators and market analysis tools.